MGXlab/Viromics-Workshop-MGX/_episodes/15-assembly_graph.md

 your answer, inspect the `assembly_graph.fastg` file of F2T1 to know which scaffold is the p-crassphage.
 After this, note if it clustered with any other scaffolds from different samples.

-Now we will look for relatives of the p-crassphage.
-F4M, SRR073439_s_2.